Chalkbeat/create-interactive/readme.rst

 ---------------

 For our first project, we'll do something pretty simple.
-Open a terminal, make a new folder for your project, and run ``npm init @civicnews/interactive``:
+Open a terminal, make a new folder for your project, and run ``npm init chalkbeat/interactive``:

 .. code:: sh

     cd ~
     mkdir example-app
     cd example-app
-    npm init @civicnews/interactive
+    npm init chalkbeat/interactive

+It is worth noting what this is precisely doing: when called with an "initializer," ``npm init`` will go out and download the module, then run its default executable (the ``bin`` field of its package.json file).
+In this case, we are using a Git endpoint, not an NPM target (they look similar, but NPM users have an ``@`` in front, whereas a slash-delimited package name is a GitHub username/repo).
+We have chosen this method over a "real" NPM package because it allows us to iterate much faster as a team, instead of needing to bump the package version and republish every time there's a change.

-The scaffolding wizard will pull some information from the environment, then set up some folders and source files for you in the current directory (the one seen in the output of ``pwd``), and install the NPM modules needed for this project.
+The scaffolding script will pull some information from the environment, then set up some folders and source files for you in the current directory (the one seen in the output of ``pwd``), and install the NPM modules needed for this project.
 After npm hands you back to the prompt, type ``heist`` at